 Near Broadacre, the Jefferson County Soil and Water Conservation District has plans to develop a trail through the planned Hellbender Preserve.
-This planned 2.6-mile trail would bring attention to the hellbender salamander, an endangered species native to Ohio and the eastern United States.
+This planned 3-mile trail would bring attention to the hellbender salamander, an endangered species native to Ohio and the eastern United States.
 The greatest population of hellbenders in the country is found in Jefferson County.
 The planned Hellbender Preserve Trail would follow an abandoned rail line through lands to be included in the preserve and would include several beautiful bridges and tunnels with rich histories.
-The trail would educate the public on conservation efforts underway to save the eastern hellbender, as well as highlight the natural resources and history of the area.